 Trekking pole attachment is one of the features that helps running vests stand out when compared to daypacks.
 Our testers really liked that the Ultra Vesta's pole attachments are now in the front of the pack.
 We found that we were much more likely to use this feature now that we didn't have to take the pack off in order to access it.
 The two elastic straps at the bottom and top are easy to use, but the snap-closure strap in the middle is more difficult to use.

-All three women's running packs we tested can be used with front or rear water storage, but we chose to judge each product on only the system that it came with.
+Most of the women's running packs we tested can be used with front or rear water storage, but we chose to judge each product on only the system that it came with.
 For the Ultra Vesta that was two soft-flask bottles.
 This took some getting used to after acquiring a love of the bladder systems found on the Dyna and VaporHowe, but for runners with a preference for bottles, this could be a great choice.
 Unfortunately, we found some room for improvement in the design of this pack's hydration system.

 If the bottles just aren't for you, the Ultra Vesta does include a great rear pocket for a bladder.
 We love that the bladder has its own space to limit jostling, but we worry that the snap closure of the bladder-holding strap could break.
 We greatly prefer the Velcro of the VaporHowe that leaves us more confident in its longevity.
 For bladder-users, the Ultra Vesta does provide a myriad of elastic options in the front to secure the hose.
 We thought these were effective and customizable, especially when compared to the VaporHowe's magnetic clip that often came undone with a simple knock of our arm.